lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 The report includes a succinct description of Edinburgh LCF and is a nice snapshot of the state of the art in 1982.

-### Cambridge LCF
+### Cambridge LCF and HOL

-I arrived at Cambridge in 1982, idealistic and eager.
+I arrived at Cambridge in 1982, idealistic and eager, to work under Mike Gordon.
 I was disappointed that we only had $\forall$, $\land$ and $\to$, so I set out to put in the missing connectives of predicate logic.
 I ended up changing so much
-(backwards compatibility is overrated) that people eventually shamed me into writing my own [user manual](https://www.cambridge.org/fr/universitypress/subjects/computer-science/programming-languages-and-applied-logic/logic-and-computation-interactive-proof-cambridge-lcf).
+(backwards compatibility is overrated) that people eventually shamed me into writing my own [user manual](https://www.cambridge.org/gb/universitypress/subjects/computer-science/programming-languages-and-applied-logic/logic-and-computation-interactive-proof-cambridge-lcf).
 Cambridge LCF never caught on because, well, nobody liked the LCF formalism.
 But I used it for a development that seemed big at the time: to [verify the unification algorithm](https://doi.org/10.1016/0167-6423(85)90009-7).